 The cases to date have all been mild or moderate and death is rare.
 That being said these infections can be very painful and require people to isolate often for several weeks.
 People with untreated HIV or who have low T cell counts are possibly at increased risk for more severe infection.
 Other groups who might be at higher risk are the very young, older populations, pregnant people or immunocompromised for any reason.

 If you are experiencing symptoms as described on the InfoSheet, please call (215) 471-2761 to schedule a telehealth appointment with one of our providers.
-Please do not come into the clinic before getting guidance from one of our providers.
+Please do not come into the health center before getting guidance from one of our providers.